Youngstown, Ohio: 2010 census

 Records suggest 28.6% of the households had children under the age of 18.
 Of these, 25.6% were married couples living together, 24.8% had a female householder with no husband present, and 43.6% were non-families.
 Meanwhile, 37.8% of all households comprised a single person, and 14.5% of households comprised a person over 65 years of age living alone.
 The average household size was 2.28 and the average family size was 3.02.

 22.8% of the city's population was under the age of 18, 10.8% was from age 18 to 24, 24.3% was from age 25 to 44, 26.2% was from age 45 to 64, and 15.8% was age 65 or older.
 The median age was 38 years old.
 For every 100 females, there were 96.9 males.
 For every 100 females age 18 and over, there were 95 males.

 Economy

+The city's largest employer is Youngstown State University (YSU), an urban public campus that serves about 15,000 students, just north of downtown.

+Youngstown is the site of several steel and metalworking operations, though not to the extent of the past.
+The largest industrial employers within the city limits are Vallourec Star Steel Company, in the Brier Hill district, and Trivium Packaging.
+Steelite, a British ceramics manufacturer, has its U.S. headquarters based in Youngstown.

+The Youngstown Business Incubator (YBI), in the heart of downtown, houses several start-up technology companies that have received office space, furnishings, and access to utilities.
+Some Incubator-supported companies have earned recognition, and a few are starting to outgrow their current space.
+Inc. Magazine rated one such company–Turning Technologies–as the fastest-growing privately held software company in the United States and 18th fastest-growing privately held company overall.
+To keep such companies downtown, the YBI secured approval to demolish a row of nearby vacant buildings to clear space for expansion.
+In 2014, the YBI was ranked as the top university-associated business incubator in the world by the Swedish University Business Incubator Index.
+In 2015, the YBI was the top University Associated Incubator in North America, and came in second to the Guinness Enterprise Centre in Dublin.